hapqhust/sparseFL/algorithm/README.md

 # run fedavg (origin), uniform sample and weighted average
 python main.py --task synthetic_cnum30_dist10_skew0.5_seed0 --num_epochs 20 --algorithm fedavg --aggregate weighted_com --sample uniform --model lr --learning_rate 0.01 --batch_size 10 --num_rounds 200 --proportion 0.34 --gpu 0 --lr_scheduler 0
 ```
-# Idea of our proposal for FL
-We have implemented our algorithms, which are saved in files with the format `xxx_with_random.py`.
-The detail of our proposal is decribed in our paper `Random Matching ...`.

-In our paper, the local models from the first training process are transferred peer-2-peer for the next process.
-However, In order to implement easily, we send the first local models to the corresponding matched client through server.
-And this implementation will not change performance of original proposal.